 These candle labels and boxes become ultra-desirable by combining a simple geometric pattern with vibrant colors.
-Psst, if you’re interested in learning more about how to design your own candle label, check out this article.
+If you’re interested in learning more about how to design your own candle label, check out this in-depth article.

 This wine label uses simple lines to create an interesting geometric image.
 This is a basic design, but by cleverly incorporating color to fill in the geometric shape, a complex pattern is made from a simple design.